JoshuaTurner3/htb_uni_2022/README.md

 Therefore, the plaintext for block $3$ ( $pt_3$ ) needs to be $xor\\_block_2 \oplus pt_2 \oplus xor\\_block_3$.

 ### Putting it All Together
-Putting all of these steps together, I created the following crude and manual (ew) code:
+Putting all of these steps together, I created the following crude and manual (Don't judge me I didn't know how to use pwntools) code:
 ```python
 message = "Property: "
 def xor(a, b):